honorpeter/kinsys/doc/source/overview.rst

     using Vivado.

 * zedboard

   - Contains the implemented design or/and tcl scripts for Avnet ZedBoard using Vivado.

   - Not commited on the repository currently.

+* zcu102

+  - Contains the implemented design or/and tcl scripts for Xilinx Zynq UltraScale+ MPSoC ZCU102 using Vivado.

+  - Not commited on the repository currently.